Medically reviewed by Drugs.com. Last updated on Sep 21, 2020.

 • Delayed wound healing: Avoid nasal corticosteroid use in patients with recent nasal septal ulcers, nasal surgery, or nasal trauma until healing has occurred.

-• Hypersensitivity reactions: Hypersensitivity reactions including wheezing have been reported; discontinue if such reactions occur.
+• Hypersensitivity reactions: Hypersensitivity reactions, including rash, pruritus, angioedema, and wheezing, have been reported; discontinue if such reactions occur.

 • Immunosuppression: Prolonged use of corticosteroids may also increase the incidence of secondary infection, mask acute infection (including fungal infections), prolong or exacerbate viral infections, or limit response to vaccines.
 Avoid exposure to chickenpox and/or measles, especially if not immunized.

-• Local nasal effects: Nasal septum perforation, epistaxis and localized Candida albicans infections of the nose and/or pharynx may occur.
-Periodically examine nasal mucosa in patients on long term therapy; discontinuation of therapy may be necessary if an infection occurs.
+• Local nasal effects: Nasal septum perforation, epistaxis, irritation, and infection of the nose and/or pharynx may occur.
+Periodically examine nasal mucosa; discontinuation of therapy may be necessary if an infection occurs.
+Avoid use of nasal implant in patients with nasal ulcers or trauma.

 • Hepatic impairment: Use with caution in patients with hepatic impairment: drug accumulation may increase with severity of hepatic impairment.

-• Infections: Use caution or avoid in patients with active or latent tuberculosis or in patients with untreated fungal, bacterial, systemic viral infections, or ocular herpes simplex; worsening of these conditions may occur.
+• Infections: Use with caution or avoid use in patients with active or latent tuberculosis infection of the respiratory tract; untreated systemic fungal, bacterial, viral, or parasitic infections; or ocular herpes simplex.
 Do not use in untreated localized infection involving the nasal mucosa; concurrent antimicrobial therapy should be administered if bacterial infection of the sinuses is suspected/confirmed.

 • Ocular disease: Use with caution in patients with cataracts and/or glaucoma; increased intraocular pressure, glaucoma, and cataracts have occurred with prolonged use.
 Consider routine eye exams in chronic users or in patients who report visual changes.